xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 *security orchestration, automation & response*

-seems to go a step further than the siem
+seems to go a step further than the siem, taking advantage of the automation

-looks like an inbetween of a soc & a siem but with an advantage to the soc: the automation - *it's in the name...*

 it automates and orchestrates time-consuming manual tasks of the secops, so they can speed up on response time